Product teams are the beating heart of any business. They’re the link between a project—the idea, processes, and execution, and the outer world.

 As a PM, you’re expected to have strong organizational skills, in regard to setting priorities and clear deadlines.
 Saying “no” to random requests that sidetrack efforts is definitely part of the job as well.
 The result: positioning the product at its best and taking advantage of market cycle momentum.

 PMs are cross-functional players who relate on different levels with the entire organization to make a product work.
 It’s vital for any PM to understand how the company operates as a whole and within each department.
 The deeper you go, the easier would be to identify direct or indirect corporate impacts on the product development and secure the success of the product—from budgeting, pricing, and revenue modeling, to marketing and talent recruitment.

 Successful Product Managers understand the ins and outs of every different department.
 They shadow Marketing teams, review Sales' materials, and monitor CS conversations to get the most valuable insights into how the company is performing.
 Getting practical knowledge from the horse’s mouth is an unparalleled field exercise—so get speaking to your colleagues.

 A child of the two previous basic skills combine—this is a true must of product management skills.
-Once a planning mindset and business knowledge is applied, going to the next level implies defining the product roadmap with the company’s vision as the north of the journey, and driving the growth of your company through the thrive of your product.
+Once a planning mindset and business knowledge is applied, going to the next level implies defining the product roadmap with the company’s vision as the north of the journey, and driving product-led growth.

 Strategic thinking contemplates rational and logical thinking as well as inductive and deductive reasoning—engaging in a SWOT analysis is a good example of this skill put into motion.
 Having this superpower will lead PMs to make the right decisions at the right time, being able to set achievable goals and always pivot when needed.